Abhiramikannan/UST-Observability/02_notes.md

    It encourages collaboration between teams that usually work separately: Developers,Operations,Architecture,Networking.
    ...work separately (like they are in different "silos" or isolated rooms).
 That causes confusion, delays, and bugs.

-3. 5 Key Areas of DevOps
+3. 5 Key Areas of DevOps.
+SRE implements Devops

          1. Reduce Organizational Silos: Instead of working separately, all teams work together with shared goals.
          2. Accept Failure as Normal: Focus on recovering quickly and learning from failures.